Liposuction

 -

 Liposuction is generally safe when performed by a qualified plastic surgeon.
-However, as with any surgery, there are risks.
-These increase when:
+However, like all surgery, there are some risks, including:

 Scarring (usually small and well hidden).